funding for soil science

 Applications are reviewed on a quarterly basis and applicants will be notified of the outcome within 28 days of the review.
 As there are limited funds, applicants are encouraged to apply earlier in the year to ensure funds are available.

-Please note that applications to attend the BSSS Annual Conference or Early Careers’ Conference, which are already subsidised for Early Career members, will not be considered.
+Applications to attend the BSSS Annual Conference or Early Careers’ Conference, which are already subsidised for Early Career members, will not be considered.

 Grant: Up to £5,000